scottgoering/HeaterMeter-wiki/Alarm-Script-Recipes.md

 ~~~

 ## MSMTP Configuration
 The mail transfer agent "msmtp" must be configured before any of the sendmail (email/SMS) commands will work.
-Edit `/etc/msmtprc` with the information appropriate for your mail server
+The web interface for this is under Services -> SMTP.
+If you prefer editing files, edit `/etc/msmtprc` with the information appropriate for your mail server

 ### SMTP over SSL / Gmail
 ~~~